-Learning through play is a term used in education and psychology to describe how a child can learn to make sense of the world around them.
-Through play students can develop social and cognitive skills, mature emotionally, and gain the self-confidence required to engage in new experiences and environments.
+Learning through play is a term used in education and psychology to describe how a student can learn to make sense of the world around them.
+Through play, students can develop social and cognitive skills, mature emotionally, and gain the self-confidence required to engage in new experiences and environments.

 Key ways that young students learn include playing, being with other people, being active, exploring new experiences, talking to themselves, communication with others, meeting physical and mental challenges, being shown how to do new things, practicing and repeating skills and having fun.